fgulan/letter-ml/README.md

 # letter-ml

-Sample app for Infinum iOS Talks using Core ML for Croatian handwritten letters recognition.
+Sample app for Infinum iOS Talks using Core ML for handwritten letters recognition (Croatian and English).